Research and Applications

 Scope

 LUCIA aims at assessing impacts of land use change in small mountainous catchments on soil productivity and fertility, biomass production, watershed functions and environmental services.
-Emphasis is on matter flows in the landscape that connect upland and lowland areas.
+Emphasis is on matter flows in the landscape that connect upland and lowland areas, and with the recent expansion also includes resource use trade-off analysis as a result of livestock-crop-tree-soil interactions.

 Applications